 Generous funding support from Fife Council enabled a group of enthusiastic local amateurs to acquire the materials and with the support of WBC commenced building the first skiff in May 2014.
 “Catalina” was launched in September 2014.
 We have also worked with Ralph Webster to build “The Flying Boat” which took to the water in March 2015.
 Ralph has loaned “The Flying Boat” into the care of WBC, specifically for community use.

-Currently the rowing membership stands at over sixty since membership opened in December 2014.
-Most of the members have little or no previous boating experience.
+Currently the rowing membership stands at over seventy since membership opened in December 2014.
+Most of the members had little or no previous boating experience.

-Since the first launch in September 2014, the club has competed at Broughty Ferry, Anstruther, Newburgh, Newhaven and Troon.
-We were also represented at the Fresh Water sprints at Loch Katrine and Loch Tummell and the Skiff World Championships at Strangford Loch in Northern Ireland.
-A training programme is being developed for those keen to improve and compete in regattas.
+Since the first launch in September 2014, the club has competed at Broughty Ferry, Anstruther, Newburgh, Newhaven, Queensferry, Ullapool and Troon.
+We were also represented at the Fresh Water sprints at Loch Katrine and Loch Tummel and the Skiff World Championships at Strangford Loch in Northern Ireland.
+A training programme is well underway for those keen to improve and compete in regattas.
 Social and longer excursion rowing remains ever popular, however!

 Rowing offers a wonderful introduction to the water for those who do not or cannot sail.
 Keen to be as inclusive as possible, we will be encouraging participation from, for example, youth groups, people with disabilities and anyone who simply wants to have a go.
 Our season continues throughout the winter with rowing sessions on Saturdays and Sundays.
-With a mid-week session on Thursdays – weather and tides permitting, of course.
-Check the Wormit Boating Club Facebook page or the Wormit Boating Club website for details of times.
+With a mid-week session on Mondays and Thursdays – weather and tides permitting, of course.